-This year has been comparatively subdued after some hefty fines were handed out in 2021.
+After some hefty fines were handed out in 2021, it was a comparatively subdued year.
 However, there's still cause for concern with millions in AML fines issued.

 Key AML fines in 2022